WANT TO SAVE THIS RECIPE?

 - Meanwhile, prepare the toppings.
 Toss the shredded kale with juice of ½ a lime, olive oil, salt, and pepper.
 Pile the shredded chicken on the tostadas and top with shredded kale, pickled onions, sliced avocado, and cotija.
 Serve immediately.

 Dredge the chicken in flour and brown it in a braising pot.
-We're going to finish cooking the chicken later so right now it's just to get some color.
+We're going to finish cooking the chicken later, so right now it's just to get some color.

-Remove the browned chicken and in the same pot, saute the onion and garlic until softened.
+Remove the browned chicken, and in the same pot, saute the onion and garlic until softened.
 Then, add back the chicken along with the remaining ingredients.
 If you're not a fan of beer, substitute with chicken stock.

 Cover the pot and bring the liquid to a boil.
 Reduce the heat to low and continue to simmer the chicken until tender, about 20 minutes.
 You want the heat to barely be bubbling to slowly cook the chicken.

 When the chicken is done, remove it from the sauce and shred the meat.
-Increase the heat for the braising liquid and keep simmering the juices until it's reduced by half.
+Increase the heat for the braising liquid and keep simmering the juices until they're reduced by half.
 We want to concentrate those delicious flavors in the braising liquid to add back to the chicken.

 While the chicken is cooking, prepare the toppings.
 For a quick pickled onion recipe, check out this roasted potato salad.

-I was a little worried if my husband was going to enjoy these chile chicken tostadas but thankfully he did!
+I was a little worried if my husband was going to enjoy these chile chicken tostadas, but thankfully, he did!
 I mean, who am I kidding?
 There's no reason not to like these!

 Leave a Reply